Jan201102/piAssistant/README.md

               "KWS_engine":"<engine>" # insert "picovoice" or "pocketsphinx"
-              "name": "word by wich the assistant will be activated", "signals":"on/off", # set to "on" if you have neopixels atached, default is "off" "micId":<int> # index number of the mic used for audio input
+              "name": "word by wich the assistant will be activated", "signals":"on/off", # set to "on" if you have neopixels atached, default is "off"
               <other args>
               },
 }